HOL-Theorem-Prover/HOL/Manual/Cheatsheet/cheatsheet.md

 : Unabbreviates all existing abbreviations.

 <code>Abbr &grave;<i>var</i>&grave;</code>
-: Produces a rewrite theorem which unabbreviates the supplied variable.
+: When used in a stateful simplifier, produces a rewrite theorem which unabbreviates the supplied variable.
   For example, if `x` is an abbreviation in the goal-state, using ``simp[Abbr `x`]`` will unabbreviate `x` in the goal.

 <code>qx_gen_tac &grave;<i>var</i>&grave;</code>